Todd Friedland, DVM

 In addition to his work in the clinic, Dr. Friedland served as President of the Connecticut Veterinary Medical Association in 1987, served as CVMA Legislative Chairman from 1988-1999, and as consultant to the Pet Industry Joint Advisory Committee from 1994-1996.
 He is a member of the American Veterinary Medical Association, Connecticut Veterinary Medical Association and Connecticut Academy of Veterinarians.

-Dr. Friedland is an avid bike rider and spinning instructor, and enjoys cooking, gardening and model railroading in his spare time He resides in nearby Mansfield with his wife, Mona, dog Pepper, 3 cats, Max, Mustafa and Henry, and his huge fish tank with 7 unnamed fish.
+Dr. Friedland is an avid bike rider and spinning instructor, and enjoys cooking, gardening and model railroading in his spare time.
+He resides in nearby Mansfield with his wife, Mona, 2 cats, Maxim and Mustafa, and his fish.